Gordon Messenger: Later life

 In April 2022, it was announced that he had been appointed Constable of the Tower of London.
 He took up the post on 1 August 2022, and is the first Royal Marine to hold the post.
 On 5 October 2022, he was officially installed as the 161st Constable of the Tower during a service at the Tower of London.

+Messenger served as Lord High Steward at the coronation of King Charles III and Queen Camilla in 2023.
+He carried St Edward's Crown in the Royal procession.

 Messenger review

 Messenger was appointed in October 2021 to lead a review of leadership in the English NHS.
 The review considered the "pay and incentives" offered to the service's most senior figures, as well as the "effective systems for intervention and recovery in both providers and integrated care systems", and was to report by May 2022.
 The King's Fund produced a timeline of recent major NHS reviews, most of which had little impact.
 Sajid Javid welcomed the report saying: "The findings in this report are stark, it shows examples of great leadership but also where we need to urgently improve," but according to the Health Service Journal it was full of well-meaning and often well-judged sentiments – but the recommendations were either peripheral or so vague as to be virtually worthless with the only significant recommendation being the introduction of a single set of "core leadership and management standards".
 It also overlapped with the review of the application of the Fit-and-proper-person test to the NHS.
-The Daily Telegraph said the review addressed “none of the issues that affect the great majority of people, or at least not directly”, and that it also contained contradictory positions on diversity, inclusion and bullying. it was also pointed out that – by any reasonable definition – the NHS has “far too few managers” with low spending on administration and planning compared to other healthcare systems.
+The Daily Telegraph said the review addressed "none of the issues that affect the great majority of people, or at least not directly", and that it also contained contradictory positions on diversity, inclusion and bullying.
+It was also pointed out that – by any reasonable definition – the NHS has "far too few managers" with low spending on administration and planning compared to other healthcare systems.